CaTS | Information Technology

 You can use a Demo Student to see what your students will see.
 If you have not yet created a demo student, click “Classlist,” then click “Create a Demo Student.”
 When you finish creating your demo student, you will find yourself at your Classlist.

-Click the triangle next to your demo student’s name and choose “Impersonate,” then confirm that that is what you want to do.
+• Click the action arrow next to your demo student’s name and choose “Impersonate,” then confirm that that is what you want to do.

 You can now click “Grades” and see what a student will see.